 - Engage and educate donors

 We launched the new website in September 2019 and immediately began collecting quantitative performance data.
-Currently, goals 2-4 have been achieved.
-In the coming months, we will work with Access Living to implement website improvements based on data collected, all in the name of continuously improving their online visibility.
+We have worked with Access Living since to implement website improvements based on data collected, all in the name of continuously improving their online visibility.